scheler/rangeslider-videojs/README.md

 IMPORTANT!
 ==================
-This plugin will no longer be maintained.
-Welcome those who want to continue the project.
+This is a Fork from a plugin, but the plugin is no longer maintained.

 Rangeslider-videojs
 ==================